 No matter what players are in the squad, what manager is in the dugout or how they performed leading up to the finals, England are always considered one of the main players in a World Cup.
-Despite being lacklustre for the majority of campaigns in the last 50-odd years, they are always placed in the ‘big boys’ bracket.
-But why?
+Despite being lacklustre for the majority of international campaigns in the last 50-odd years, England are always placed in the ‘big boys’ bracket.
+Liquid Football’s Danny asks why?

 When you think of all of international football’s powerhouses – the likes of Brazil, Spain, Germany, Argentina, Italy and France – they’ve all won the World Cup (with the exception of perhaps Holland).
 Of course, there’s also a star above the three lions.
 And considering that since becoming world champions in 1966, England have barely scraped past the quarter finals and sometimes they’ve not even qualified at all, but they’re still considered one of the top dogs because of that single World Cup win.
 And that will never change.
 It’s etched in history.

 But prior to that World Cup win, England were considered just another irrelevant football team like Sweden, Croatia and Scotland.
 In fact it wasn’t until twenty years after the first World Cup was staged, that England would finally take part.
 They didn’t apply for the first three tournaments due to boycotting FIFA in a disagreement over financial irregularities (perish the thought), and this would be the first World Cup since 1938 that was held, due to World War II.
 But England qualified for Brazil 1950 by winning the British Home Championship – which had doubled as a qualification group.